crashworks3d/Iron_Man_Servo/UPLOAD_CODE.md

 >Global variables use 375 bytes (18%) of dynamic memory, leaving 1673 bytes for local variables.
 Maximum is 2048 bytes.
 >```

-## Upload or "Flash" the code onto the ATTiny85 module
+## Upload or "Flash" the code onto the Arduino Nano module

 1. Make sure you completed the previous steps "Configure the code for the proper board type and features" and that the code compiles when the "verify" button is clicked.